xScarlife/useful-websites/README.md

 **Ask Mr Robot https://www.askmrrobot.com.**
 ```
-The easiest way to optimize your gear for World of Warcraft - press one button to get gear, gem, enchant, and soulbind suggestions.
+The easiest way to optimize your gear for World of Warcraft.
 ```

 **Raidbots https://www.raidbots.com.**